hp-hariprak/Build-from-Scratch/mini_git/README.md

 ## How to Use

 1. Clone this repository.
-2. Read the requirements file.
-3. Set up the needed tools.
+2. Set up the needed tools.
-4. Run or modify the scripts based on your needs.
+3. Run or modify the scripts based on your needs.

 ## Notes